telerik/ajax-docs/controls/scheduler/appearance-and-styling/templates.md

 **RadScheduler** lets you change the appearance of appointments and of the in-line editor using templates.
-The **RadScheduler** templates are powerfulenough to accommodate any content you want to embed, including HTML markup, ASP.NET server controls, and other third-party controls.
+The **RadScheduler** templates are powerful enough to accommodate any content you want to embed, including HTML markup, ASP.NET server controls, and other third-party controls.

->caution When the advanced form is **modal** (<AdvancedForm Modal="true" />), it relies on a special CSS class to be displayed properly- **rsAdvancedEdit** .
-When using the advanced templates, you need to make sure that you wrap your content within a container which has this class.You can find an example[here]({%slug scheduler/how-to/use-custom-modal-advanced-template%}).
+>caution When the advanced form is **modal** \(AdvancedForm Modal="true"\), it relies on a special CSS class to be displayed properly - **rsAdvancedEdit** .
+When using the advanced templates, you need to make sure that you wrap your content within a container which has this class.
+You can find an example [here]({%slug scheduler/how-to/use-custom-modal-advanced-template%}).
 >